Tamás Aján

-Tamás Aján (born January 12, 1939) was the President of the International Weightlifting Federation from 2000 to 2020 and was a member of the International Olympic Committee until 2010.
+Tamás Aján (born 12 January 1939) is the former President of the International Weightlifting Federation from 2000 to 2020 and formerly a member of the International Olympic Committee until 2010.

 Early life and career

 Born in Gherla (Szamosújvár), Romania into an ethnic Hungarian family.
-Aján graduated from the Budapest University of Physical Education in 1964 with a Ph.D in physical education.
+Aján graduated from the Budapest University of Physical Education in 1964 with a Ph.D. in physical education.
 He had a varied career in the Department of Sports and Ministry of Sports and Physical Education, as well as a number of academic posts.

 He was the Secretary General of the Hungarian Olympic Committee from 1989 to 2005.
 From 1975 to 2000 he was Secretary General of the International Weightlifting Federation, and was the Federation's president from 2000 to 2020.
 As President, he was elected to the IOC in 2000.
 He has also served as a council member of the World Anti-Doping Agency.

 He is also Vice President of the General Association of International Sports Federations (GAISF).

-In 2010 he received the Olympic Order on February 28, 2010, in Vancouver, British Columbia, Canada, this is awarded to individuals for particularly distinguished contribution to the Olympic Movement.
+In 2010 he received the Olympic Order on 28 February 2010 in Vancouver, British Columbia, Canada, this is awarded to individuals for particularly distinguished contribution to the Olympic Movement.

 Tamas Ajan married Marta Ajan in 1969 and they had 3 kids together: Andrea, Anita and Attila.
 He now also has 3 grandchildren: Panni Alexandra (2009), Emma Elizabeth (2014) and Milan (2021).